 Become an Occupational Health and Safety Technician

 An Occupational Health and Safety Technician is responsible for testing and measuring the potential for workplace safety hazards.
 These professionals also perform checks to ensure employees are taking the necessary precautions to avoid injury and illness.
-An example would be making sure construction worker are all actively using protective eyewear, facemasks and/or hardhats.
-These preventionary measures and checks are done to help protect workers from harm by the environment, equipment or activities.
+An example would be making sure construction worker are all actively using protective eyewear, face masks and/or hardhats.
+These preventative measures and checks are done to help protect workers from harm by the environment, equipment or activities.
+Learn about other careers in public health today!

 “Working as an Occupational Health and Safety Technician is challenging career because you work on so many different types of issues including employee behavior, employee engagement, compliance with OSHA requirements, environmental, health and wellness programs and project management,” Mark Patton, an Occupational Health and Safety Technician practicing in California, said.
 “The career is also rewarding because you get to help people.”